dsccommunity/DnsServerDsc/README.md

   * Resolve style guideline violations for hashtables
   * Add unit tests for Get-LocalizedData, NewTerminatingError and Assert-Module helper functions.
   * Enable Unit Tests to be run Locally.
+  * Fix xDnsServerDiagnostics EnableLogFileRollover Parameter name in README.
+  * Fix "Removing a DNS A Record" example.

 ### 1.16.0.0